South of the Circle

 South of the Circle is an adventure video game developed by State of Play Games.
 The game follows Peter, a British climate scientist who is stranded in Antarctica during the Cold War.
 The game was first released for Apple Arcade in October 2020.
-11 Bit Studios released the game for PC and consoles in August 2022.
+11 Bit Studios released the game for Windows and consoles in August 2022.
 Anton Lesser, Adrian Rawlins, Olivia Vinall, Gwilym Lee, Richard Goulding, and Michael Fox provided voice and motion capture for the game's cast.
 South of the Circle received generally positive reviews upon release.

 Gameplay

 South of the Circle is a linear adventure video game played from third-person perspective.
 In the game, the player assumes control of Peter, a researcher and climatologist at Cambridge University during the Cold War.
 Players spent most of the time engaging in conversations with non-playable characters, and players can choose Peter's responses to other characters by selecting symbols representing emotions that appear above Peter's head on-screen.
 If the player does not select any options, the game will automatically select a response for the player.
 Some dialogue options may change the outcomes of the game.